WorkshopDudes/ecmascript-workshop/Readme.md

 # ECMAScript Workshop

-The next-generation of javascript also known as ECMAScript 6 (also called ES6 or Harmony), is bringing us lots of amazing features that you probably will need to know, like:
+The next generation of JavaScript, also known as ECMAScript 6 / ECMAScript 2015 / Harmony, is bringing us lots of amazing features that you probably will need to know, like:
 * Modules
 * Variables & scope
 * Template strings